HSwMS Sverige: Armament, fire control and protection

 The ship's main battery consisted of four Bofors 283 mm m/12 guns.
 These were mounted in two twin-gun turrets, one each forward and aft of the superstructure.
 Her secondary armament consisted of eight 152 mm m/12 guns.
 One pair was positioned in a twin-gun turret superfiring over the forward 283 mm gun turret; the other were arranged in single-gun turrets, three on each broadside amidships.
 Defence against torpedo boats was provided by four 75 mm m/12 guns in single mounts in the superstructure.
 The ship was fitted with two single mounts for Bofors 75 mm m/15 anti-aircraft (AA) guns.
 She was also equipped with a pair of submerged 45 cm torpedo tubes, one on each broadside.
 Targeting data for the guns was collected by 3 m rangefinders in the conning tower and in the main-gun turrets.
 The ranges were sent to a pair of range clocks that calculated the elevation and traverse positions for the guns.

-The Sveirge-class ships had a waterline armour belt 200 mm thick.
+The Sverige-class ships had a waterline armour belt 200 mm thick.
 Their deck armour ranged in thickness from 18 mm on the flat to 28 mm on the slope where it connected to the base of the armour belt.
 The armour protecting the conning tower had a maximum thickness of 175 mm while that of the armoured citadel was 100 mm thick.
 The main-gun turrets also had a maximum thickness of 200 millimetres of armour, but the secondary-gun turrets only had 125 mm of armour.
 Underwater protection was limited to a single anti-torpedo bulkhead on each broadside and subdividing the hull below the deck into thirteen watertight compartments.
 The ships were also fitted with a double bottom.